tldr-pages/tldr/pages/common/pyats-version.md

 # pyats version

-> To view and upgrade the pyATS installation.
+> View and upgrade the pyATS installation.
 > More information: <https://developer.cisco.com/pyats/>.

 - Display version of all packages: